solarsailer/brunch-with-base/README.md

 - `npm start` or `brunch watch --server` to launch Brunch in **dev mode** on `localhost:4000`
 - `npm run build` or `brunch build --production` to build

+## Fixme

+We are currently using an old version of `brunch` and `postcss-brunch`.
+This is necessary to have a working pipeline with Sass and Autoprefixer (see [issue 31](https://github.com/brunch/postcss-brunch/issues/31) and [working gist](https://gist.github.com/kgcreative/ce396ce58e096f0c52845e3038d2b5b1)).
+When the bug is fixed, use the latest versions instead.